-Let them rise at an early hour before dawn, And meditate on Nam, the All-pervading Divine Spirit.
+let them rise at an early hour before dawn, and meditate on Nam, the All-pervading Divine Spirit.

-Let them bathe and make an effort To cleanse their mind in the inner Tank of Nectar,
+Let them bathe and make an effort to cleanse their minds in the inner Tank of Nectar.

-Let them repeat the Name of the Lord As taught by the Guru;

-This will wash away the stains of sin from their mind,

-And when sun rises, let them sing the hymns of the Guru;

-And throughout the busy day,

-Let them discipline their mind to live consciously in the Presence of God.
+Let them repeat the Name of the Lord as taught by the Guru; this will wash away the stains of sin from their minds, and when sun rises, let them sing the hymns of the Guru; and throughout the busy day, let them discipline their minds to live consciously in the Presence of God.

-One, who constantly remembers God, the Lord, Such a disciple is indeed dear to the Guru.
+One who constantly remembers God, the Lord, such a disciple is indeed dear to the Guru.

-The seeker of the Truth on whom the Lord bestows His Grace,
+The seeker of the Truth on whom the Lord bestows His Grace.

-Receives the gift of Nam from the Guru.
-Nanak craves the dust of the feet of such a disciple,

-Who consciously repeats God's Name, And inspires others to do the same.
+receives the gift of Nam from the Guru.
+Nanak craves the dust of the feet of such a disciple, who consciously repeats God's Name, and inspires others to do the same.